ISISNeutronMuon/isisneutronmuon.github.io/data/radar/preview/cpp.md

 title: "C++"
 quadrant: languages-and-frameworks
 ring: adopt
----
+description: |
   [C++](https://isocpp.org/) is a compiled, statically-typed, general-purpose systems programming language.
 Traditionally used when runtime performance is critical, however difficulties with writing memory-safe code have seen competitors such as Rust gaining traction in this space.
+---

 It is encouraged that projects adopt the latest version of the standard supported by the compilers that are available.